 If you’re on a budget, check out the Hotel Aspen in Flagstaff.

-There are also several lodges and campgrounds within the National Park at the Grand Canyon but you’ll need to book them well in advance.
+There are also several lodges and campgrounds in Grand Canyon National Park, but you’ll need to book them well in advance.

 Can I camp at the Havasu Falls trailhead?